It must have been travel day because the pub was full this morning, nowhere to sit and charge my phone.

 There was a luggage room with couches I could use though so I started my day there.

-I was not the only on in the suitcase storage room, there were 2 couches and one had a female with a sheet pulled over her hair.
+I was not the only 1 in the suitcase storage room, there were 2 couches and one had a female with a sheet pulled over her hair.

 No sense waking her up to chat so I put in my headphones.
 Within 5 minutes, a girl comes in and begins blow-drying her hair.